cashfree/pg-integration-kits/python/README.md

   - Open the file *request.py*, and update the value of the variable *mode* to "TEST"(for testing) or "PROD"(for production) depending on your environment (line 19).

-  - Update the variable *$secretKey* with the correct value for the mode you have selected in the *request.py* file.
+  - Update the variable *secretKey* with the correct value for the mode you have selected in the *request.py* file.

 **Step 2**